pja66/CS-4701-Project-Connect-4/README.md

-# Title
-You cannot beat us in Connect 4!
+# You cannot beat us in Connect 4!
 We have the power of Mini-max Search!

-#Design Doc
+# Design Doc
-View
+CS_4701_Final_Report.pdf